|Altrincham Electric Railway Preservation Society|

 Sadly our former web master passed away in November 2012.
 Then the domain name registration for altrincham-electric.org.uk expired in January 2013.

 A non–UK corporate party registered that domain name.
-They have put an “AltrinchamElectric” web site online.
-The text of pages in English appears to have been copied from an internet archive of our old pages.
-Other pages are a ‘Blog’ in Swedish.
+For a year they had an “AltrinchamElectric” web site online.
+The text of pages in English appeared to have been copied from an internet archive of our old pages.
+Other pages were a ‘Blog’ in Swedish.
+They appear to be moving to a different Internet Service Provider, with a holding page online.

 These circumstances, which are beyond the Society’s control, made relocation to www.altrinchamelectric.org.uk the easiest way to get our new pages online.